-(2) The Current Greenbook Proposal.
-Rather than following through on the existing statutory authority to adopt regulations addressing the issue, however, Treasury is now proposing in the Greenbook (at pages 43-44) a legislative solution that would limit the discount rate used to value the note for estate tax purposes to "the greater of the actual rate of interest of the note, or the applicable minimum interest rate for the remaining term of the note on the date of death."
+(2) The Greenbook Proposal.
+Rather than following through on the existing statutory authority to adopt regulations addressing the issue, however, Treasury has now proposed, in the Fiscal Year 2023 Greenbook (at pages 43-44) and the Fiscal Year 2024 Greenbook (at pages 130-132), a legislative solution that would limit the discount rate used to value the note for estate tax purposes to "the greater of the actual rate of interest of the note, or the applicable minimum interest rate for the remaining term of the note on the date of death."
 The Greenbook adds:

 The Secretary and her delegates (Secretary) would be granted regulatory authority to establish exceptions to account for any difference between the applicable minimum interest rate at the issuance of the note and actual interest rate of the note.
-In addition, the term of the note would be treated as being short term regardless of the due date, or term loans would be valued as demand loans in which the lender can require immediate payment in full, if there is a reasonable likelihood that the note will be satisfied sooner than the specified payment date and in other situations as determined by the Secretary.
+In addition, the term of any note (regardless of its rate of interest) would be shortened for purposes of valuing that note if there is a reasonable likelihood that the note will be satisfied sooner than the specified payment date and in other situations as determined by the Secretary.